aliemretanrikulu/aliemretanrikulu/README.md

 <h1>Hi 👋, I&#39;m Ali Emre Tanrıkulu</h1>

-<p>I&#39;I graduated from Yeditepe University, Management Information Systems department.
+<p>I graduated from Yeditepe University, Management Information Systems department.
 I am a software developer candidate who wants to use my interest in the web world in the field of <strong>Front-End Development.</strong> In addition to the use of basic technologies such as HTML, CSS and JavaScript, I am interested in JavaScript libraries and frameworks, especially ReactJS. </p>

 <h3>Connect with me</h3>